geoschem/integrated_methane_inversion/docs/source/user-guide/imi-input-data.rst

 Input data for GEOS-Chem
 ------------------------

-The forward model in the IMI is `GEOS-Chem chemical transport model <https://geoschem.github.io/>`_.
+The forward model in the IMI is the `GEOS-Chem chemical transport model <https://geoschem.github.io/>`_.
-The input files needed to run GEOS-Chem within the IMI can be accessed from the  `GEOS-Chem Nested Input Data`
+The input files needed to run GEOS-Chem within the IMI can be accessed from the  `GEOS-Chem Nested Input Data
 <https://registry.opendata.aws/geoschem-nested-input-data/>`_ portal (aka `s3://gcgrid <https://gcgrid.s3.amazonaws.com/index.html>`_).

 The GEOS-Chem Input Data portal is part of the `AWS Open Data Sponsorship Program <https://aws.amazon.com/opendata/open-data-sponsorship-program/>`_.